 Come to a meeting to find out what we're all about!
 TAG is for teens ages 13-18.

-There are Teen Advisory Groups at the Main, Mark Twain, and Michelle Obama libraries.
+There are Teen Advisory Groups at Billie Jean King Main, Bach, Burnett, Harte, Los Altos, Mark Twain, and Michelle Obama Library.

 Stuck on some homework?
 Try these:

 HelpNow is a collection of online homework and educational resources for K-12 students and for college-level math and science help.
 Students can connect with live tutors daily between 1:00 PM and 10:00 PM (Spanish-speakers available), submit their writing assignments for review or receive live assistance through the Writing Lab, watch video lessons, conduct online meetings with peers, and receive Spanish language tutoring.
 HelpNow is available for free to LBPL card holders.
 Access the portal anytime, from anywhere, or download the app from the App Store or Google Play.

 Family Learning Centers